Semi-randomized block Kaczmarz methods with simple random sampling for large-scale linear systems: Numerical Results

 \subsection{Numerical experiments for large-scale linear systems with {\it single} right-hand side}

-In order to show the efficiency of our proposed algorithms for solving the large-scale linear system $\mathbf{Ax}=\mathbf{b}$, we compare our proposed algorithms Algorithm 4 with:\\ $\mathbf{GBK}$: The greedy block Kaczmarz method due to Niu and Zheng \cite{14}.\\ $\mathbf{GRBK}$: The greedy randomized block Kaczmarz method due to Liu and Gu \cite{17} .\\ $\mathbf{BEM}$: The block extension of Motzkin method due to Liu and Gu\cite{17} .\\ $\mathbf{RBK}$: The randomized block Kaczmarz method proposed in Needell and Tropp \cite{9}.\\ $\mathbf{RABK}$: The randomized average block Kaczmarz method proposed in Necoara \cite{15}.\\ $\mathbf{REABK}$: The randomized extended average block Kaczmarz method proposed in Du, Shi and Sun \cite{16}.\\
+In this subsection, we are interested in the large-scale linear system \eqref{1.2} with single right-hand side.
+In order to show the efficiency of our proposed algorithms Algorithm 3 and Algorithm 4 , we compare them with the following randomized block Kaczmarz methods for large-scale linear systems with single righthand side or multiple righthand sides:\\ ~\\ $\mathbf{GBK}$: The greedy block Kaczmarz method due to Niu and Zheng \cite{21}.\\ $\mathbf{GRBK}$: The greedy randomized block Kaczmarz method due to Liu and Gu \cite{16} .\\ $\mathbf{BEM}$: The block extension of Motzkin method due to Liu and Gu \cite{16} .\\ $\mathbf{RBK}$: The randomized block Kaczmarz method due to Needell and Tropp \cite{20}.\\ $\mathbf{RABK}$: The randomized average block Kaczmarz methoddue to Necoara \cite{18}.\\ $\mathbf{REABK}$: The randomized extended average block Kaczmarz method due to Du, Shi and Sun \cite{5}.\\

-We propose for the linear system $\mathbf{Ax}=\mathbf{b}$ with the coefficient matrix ~$A \in R^{m\times n}$ from four sources.The first is randomly generated dense matrices using the MATLAB function randn(m,n).
-The sceond is sparse matrices from the University of Florida sparse matrix collection \cite{24}.
-The third is obtained the large dense matrixes are from the text data.
-The fourth kind of the coefficient matrix is taken from the field of 2D tomography image reconstruction problems, implemented in the function paralleltomo in the MATLAB package AIR Tools \cite{25}.